Clinical Academic Training Programme

 Nottingham’s Clinical Academic Training Programme (CATP) supports academic clinical fellows, academic clinical lecturers, and others undertaking higher research degrees at the University during their clinical training.

-The programme assists with the development of research and transferable skills at each of the key career stages during the training of our future leaders in research and education.
+It helps to develop research and transferable skills at each of the key stages during the training of our future leaders in research and education.

 Email the team